CSSS/wall_e/documentation/Working_on_Bot/README.md

 ### With the database

+*Keep in mind that unless otherwise indicated, all commands have to be run from the parent folder*

 #### Step 1.
 Re-creating the docker base image (optional)
 You will need to recreate the base docker image if you made changes to any of the following files
  * CI/server_scripts/build_wall_e/python-base-requirements.txt